-The Ontario CLRI is partnering with Dr. Keller to develop nutrition tools for LTC homes based on the study findings.
+The Ontario CLRI is partnering with Prof. Keller to develop nutrition tools for LTC homes based on the study findings.

 In the study, a seven-day menu was substituted with one or two nutrient-enhanced foods.
 Enhanced recipes were created to increase intake of vitamins such as B6 and B12.
 Researchers compared the nutrients and cost of the new menu and the original menu.
 The study found that the enhancement of micronutrients through ingredients in recipes is a feasible strategy to tackle micronutrient malnutrition in older adults.